 Add photo caption here © National Trust or Spalding site or HLF / Photographer’s name

 Moulton Mill, Pinchbeck Pumping Museum and Chain Bridge Forge are three unique and fascinating places that help tell the story of Spalding and Lincolnshire.
-Thanks to the Heritage Lottery Fund, they are embarking on a project looking at how they can help each other and improve the visitor experience that each provides and their long term sustainability.
+Thanks to National Lottery players, they are embarking on a project looking at how they can help each other and improve the visitor experience that each provides and their long term sustainability.

-The funding from the Lottery will enable them to draw on expertise from the National Trust who will be working with each site collectively and individually, helping to draw out the very best from these wonderful places.
+The funding from the Heritage Lottery Fund (HLF) will enable them to draw on expertise from the National Trust who will be working with each site collectively and individually, helping to draw out the very best from these wonderful places.

 Spalding Group Quote